Rules for Sailing with a Baby

 One adult is always “on baby duty.”

 When sailing, we divide responsibilities.
 One person focuses on the boat, the other on the baby.
-No one is doing both at once (unless we’re parked at anchor with a cold drink in hand).
+No one is doing both at once.

-All sailing maneuvres now begin with securing the baby
+All sailing maneuvers now begin with securing the baby

-Before hoisting, dropping, reefing, tacking, or adjusting sails, the baby must be securely placed—either in a carrier, strapped in the cockpit, or safely down below.
+Before hoisting, dropping, reefing, tacking, or adjusting sails, the baby must be securely placed—strapped down in the cockpit or safely down below.
 It’s too easy for one distraction to turn into a risky situation.

 Mum and baby skip longer or overnight passages.

-For multi-day passages or overnighters, we opt to hop off and meet the boat at the next port if possible.
+For multi-day passages or overnighters, mom and baby hop off and meet the boat at the next port if possible.
 It’s safer, less stressful, and allows one adult to focus entirely on sailing.

 Plan around nap times.